barneyElDinosaurio/FbBot/README.md

 # FbBot
-This is a facebook messenger bot with selenium and keyboard modules in Python
+This is a facebook messenger bot with selenium and keyboard modules in Python.
+This bot send any message to all your facebook friends.

 ## Dependencies
 #### IDLE